rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 onto another.
 The iterator keeps a pointer into the vector at the current and final positions, stepping one toward the other.

-Suppose we called this function with the same vector for both arguments:
+What if we called this function with the same vector for both arguments?

 ```rust
 push_all(&vec, &mut vec)